NecroCorey/Undernet-Trader/README.md

 ## How To Use it
 Step 0: Install the latest release of Chaudloader, found here https://github.com/RockmanEXEZone/chaudloader/releases.
-Place the Undernet Trader mod folder in the "mods" folder.
+Extract Undernet Trader in the "mods" folder.
 Found at exe<mods.

 Step 1: Go to your install folder by right clicking the game in Steam and going to Manage, then Browse Local Files.
 Navigate to the exe folder, then the data folder.
 You will see a bunch of files named exe.dat here.
 They're just zip files that have been renamed.